 You’ll want to add this Avocado Egg Salad to your rotation of meatless meals!
-This is a healthy egg salad recipe that adds mashed avocado instead of mayonnaise to the egg salad ingredients.
+This is an egg salad recipe without mayo that uses mashed avocado instead of mayonnaise.
+It’s SO good!

 Everything is better with avocado, including egg salad!
 This avocado and egg salad recipe is a blend of egg salad ingredients mixed with heart healthy avocado.
 It’s a delicious twist to an all-American classic.